r2dt-bio/R2DT/Readme.md

     ```
     The current directory is mounted inside the container so that all code and data changes are instantly reflected in the container.

-* 🛠 ️Bare metal installation: if running R2DT using containers is not possible, follow instructions in [Dockerfile]()
+* :hammer_and_wrench: Bare metal installation: if running R2DT using containers is not possible, follow instructions in the [Dockerfile](./Dockerfile).

-## Initial setup
+### Initial setup

-* Download a [precomputed data library](https://www.dropbox.com/s/3ie8kzb8ol658s0/cms.tar.gz?dl=1) (190.1 MB, last updated Jan 7, 2021), then uncompress it and mount inside the container:
+* Download a [precomputed data library](https://www.dropbox.com/s/3ie8kzb8ol658s0/cms.tar.gz?dl=1) _(190.1 MB, last updated Jan 7, 2021)_, then uncompress it and mount inside the container:
     ```
     tar -xvzf cms.tar.gz
     docker run -it -v <path_to_cms>:/rna/r2dt/data/cms rnacentral/r2dt